 Every child in foster care deserves an objective advocate for his or her best interest, and this is what a Court Appointed Special Advocate (CASA) or guardian ad litem (GAL) volunteer does.
 CASAs make a long-term commitment to a case, but the actual time involved averages about 10 hours a month, depending on the stage of the case.
 If you want to make a direct impact on the life of a child in foster care but can’t adopt or foster, becoming a CASA volunteer might be a good fit (and it’s also a good way to find out more about the world of foster care before jumping in as a foster parent).
 Visit www.casaforchildren.org to look for a program in your area.

 Sometimes, families in crisis may reach out for help before things get to the point where the child welfare system gets involved.
-Safe Families for Children provide temporary homes for children with the goal of becoming an extended family for the parents and providing an ongoing support network.
+Safe Families for Children provide temporary homes for children to become an extended family for the parents and provide an ongoing support network.
 In many ways, this program can deflect children from going into foster care, allowing their parents to seek help in a supportive environment.
 Visit safe-families.org for more information.

 Address systemic needs